zeroincombenze/rma/rma/README.rst

      The RMA will be set automatically to 'Replaced' or 'Returned' state when the RMA quantity is equal or lower than the quantity in done delivery orders linked to it.
-#.
-You can also finish the RMA without further ado.
-To do so click on the *Finish*
-   button.
-A wizard will ask you for the reason from a selection of preconfigured ones.
-   Be sure to configure them in advance on *RMA > Configuration > Finalization Reasons*.
-   Once the RMA is finished, it will be set to that state and the reason will be registered.

 An RMA can also be created from a return of a delivery order: